P4l0m4/sofar/README.md

 ## This website is Live on ✨ https://flysofar.com ✨

-⚠️ As it is hosted on a US located server, it might take more time to load if you are in Europe.
+⚠️ As it is hosted on a US server, it might take more time to load if you are in Europe.

 ## Setup